teja230/storesight/docs/CONTRIBUTING.md

 If you have any questions, feel free to open an issue or contact the maintainers.

-Thank you for contributing to StoreSight!
+Thank you for contributing to ShopGauge!